bloodyowl/js/README.md

 )
 ```

-if you open-source a lib, just use the commonjs syntax.
+If you open-source a lib, just use the commonjs syntax.
-the browserify `standalone` option makes UMD builds.
+The browserify `standalone` option makes UMD builds.

 ## loops

 ### arrays

-avoid `for(;;)` loops and use `while` instead.
+Avoid `for(;;)` loops and use `while` instead.

-this forces you to initialise you variables upper and
+This forces you to initialize your variables above and
-lets only the `condition` expression in the loop declaration.
+take only the `condition` expression in the loop declaration.

-use `break` and `continue` statements to early-exit an iteration
+Use `break` and `continue` statements to early-exit an iteration
 or a loop.

 ```javascript